How much does a Breast Implant Removal Cost?

 All breast implant removal procedures are performed within the comfort of the modern Toronto Plastic Surgeons surgical suites.
 The surgery is entirely personalized and specifically designed by our expert team to match your desired results.

-Prior to your surgery, a physician will administer anesthesia to ensure that the procedure is completely painless.
-During the procedure, Dr. Bray will make a small incision below the breasts in order to gain better access to the skin tissue.
+Before your surgery, a physician will administer anesthesia to ensure that the procedure is completely painless.
+During the procedure, Dr. Bell will make a small incision below the breasts to better access the skin tissue.
 Then, the breast implants are removed using a combination of techniques.
 Finally, sutures and skin adhesives close the skin incisions.

-If your implants are textured, Dr. Bray will perform an en bloc removal of the implant and capsular tissue to remove the risk of ALCL.
-Dr. Bray will explain more during the consultation of this particular breast implant removal procedure.
-Dr. Bray is an acknowledged expert on en bloc capsulectomy breast implant removal.
+If your implants are textured, Dr. Bell will perform an en bloc removal of the implant and capsular tissue to remove the risk of ALCL.
+Dr. Bell will explain more during the consultation of this particular breast implant removal procedure.

 How to Prepare for a Breast Implant Removal